 Are you looking for the best things to do in Koloa and Poipu while visiting?
 Well, you’ve come to the right place.
-The island of Kauai is well-known for it’s beautiful beaches, emerald mountains, weeping waterfalls, red-rock canyons and big waves.
-All of our links lead to our friends at TripAdvisor, where you click on an affiliate link and buy something, we receive a small commission.
+The island of Kauai is well-known for its beautiful beaches, emerald mountains, weeping waterfalls, red-rock canyons and big waves.
+When you click on an affiliate link and buy something, we receive a small commission at no extra charge to you.
 So, let’s take a break from the palm trees and hammocks on your next trip to Koloa and Poipu and venture into the depths of the ocean and get to explore caves and spectacular waterfalls.
 Explore this selection of vacation ideas and travel tips for the Top 10 things to do in Koloa.

 The folks at Kauai ATV offers many great options for fishermen on a freshwater fishing trip to the largest inland body of water in Hawaii, Kauai’s Waita Reservoir.
 Hop on a chartered boat, with fishing equipment included and a local guide.
 Reel in bass, tilapia, and catfish or drop a line for peacock, large and small-mouth bass, and enjoy the tranquility of a private reservoir.
 It’s a great opportunity to relax, reflect and rejuvenate as you take in the breathtaking scenery.

 Experience the adrenaline rush of riding some of the best waves that Hawaii has to offer, guided by the most experienced certified instructors in the region at Hawaiian Style Surfing.
 Perfect for beginners, receive a short land lesson on the basic fundamentals of surfing and ocean safety.
 The Pacific offers many top-notch surf havens perfect for learning.
 Just take to the waters with your board in hand and their instructors will help you get up and ride your first wave in no time!